Engineer at seldon.io. Trying to keep getting better at making software.

-Famous examples of computing problems are also a big part of our picture of software and these tend to be very strictly defined.
+Famous examples of computing problems are a big part of our picture of software and these problems are strictly defined.
 Travelling salespeople in textbooks are subject to more constraints than in real life (they rarely get lifts or share jobs with colleagues or bunk off for a drink).

 But software developers are not all academics and do not all work on well-defined problems.
 Professional software development is about codifying rules to produce a system that meets a set of business objectives.
 It aims to produce artifacts of logic that will serve purposes in a messy world.

-I'm very suspicious of using metaphors of other professions to reason about software development.
-In particular, I believe the engineering metaphor has done our profession damage - in that it has encouraged the notion of separating design from construction.
+"I'm very suspicious of using metaphors of other professions to reason about software development.
+In particular, I believe the engineering metaphor has done our profession damage - in that it has encouraged the notion of separating design from construction."
 Martin Fowler

 Refining problem specifications to flush out assumptions can be more art than science.
 Refining specifications and choosing tools to address them are both central to what software developers do.
 Risk is inherent to both.
 Let’s try to articulate a metaphor that expresses this better than the construction metaphor.